Five Essential Oils for Massage Therapy

-As the art of massage has advanced therapists use all of their body to massage another.
+As the art of massage has advanced therapists use all of their bodies to massage one another.
 Hands, feet, forearms, elbows, and even juxtaposed bodies are used to relieve tension, ease pain, and improve circulation during a massage therapy session.

 From India in 3000 BCE, the use of massage can be traced throughout Asia to China in 2700 BCE.
-It was used in conjunction with traditional Chinese Medicine, Yoga, Martial Arts and in spiritual training by Buddhists and Taoists.
+It was used in conjunction with traditional Chinese Medicine, Yoga, Martial Arts, and spiritual training by Buddhists and Taoists.

 It was even written about in Egypt in 2500 BCE.
 The book titled, “The Yellow Emperor’s Classic Book of Internal Medicine” published in China is considered the master guide to alternative medicines including, massage therapy, acupressure, acupuncture along with herbal remedies.